 The Basics of a Living Will

 A living will is a legal document that gives instructions on what to do and not to do if you become incapacitated and are unable to make these decisions.
-For example, you get into an accident that causes a brain injury.
-You are unable to make the most basic of decisions, let alone what to do in the event of emergency health care.
+For example, if you were to get into an accident that causes a brain injury and are unable to make the most basic of decisions, you will need someone to make emergency health care decisions on your behalf.

 A living will can include the following information: